-The North Carolina Department of Commerce, Division of Workforce Solutions, acting on behalf of the Governor, is the recipient of funds granted through the federal Workforce Investment Act (WIA) of 1998 (P.L.
-105-220), Wagner-Peyser Act (29 U.S.C.
-49, et seq.), and Trade Adjustment Assistance Extension Act of 2011 (P.L.
-112-40), and Veterans Employment and Training Service (VETS) Veterans State Grants Program.
-The division is the administrative and oversight agency for these funds which are used to provide employability, training and re-training activities to eligible persons in the state.
+The North Carolina Department of Commerce, Division of Workforce Solutions, acting on behalf of the Governor, is the recipient of funds granted through the former federal Workforce Investment Act (WIA) of 1998 (P.L.
+105-220), and carried into the Workforce Innovation and Opportunity Act (WIOA), the Wagner-Peyser Act (29 U.S.C.
+49, et seq.), the Trade Adjustment Assistance Extension Act of 2011 (P.L.
+112-40), and Veterans' Employment and Training Service (VETS) Veterans' State Grants Program.
+The division is the administrative and oversight agency for these funds which are used to provide employability, training, and re-training activities to eligible persons in the state.
 The resources flow to the division through the U.S. Department of Labor which has regulatory power and policy-making responsibility for activities provided with these funds.
-WIA resources are required to be allocated to the 23 local Workforce Development Boards in the state who oversee the delivery of local services to eligible individuals.
+WIOA resources are required to be allocated to the 23 local workforce development boards in the state who oversee the delivery of local services to eligible individuals.
 Services are provided through a series of NCWorks Career Centers around the state that house a number of employment and training programs to serve the state's citizens.

-The U.S. Department of Labor has provided guidance and policy oversight to the States on the implementation of the Jobs for Veterans' Act (P.L.
+The U.S. Department of Labor provides guidance and policy oversight on the implementation of the Jobs for Veterans' Act (P.L.
 107-288).
-This law also establishes a priority of service for veterans and eligible spouses for services funded through the Workforce Investment Act.
+This law also establishes a priority of service for veterans and eligible spouses for services funded through WIOA.